 Bed leveling is an important prerequisite for successful and precise 3D printing.

-This is the manual alignment of the print bed to the 3D printing nozzle in relation to their distance from each other.
-The distance should remain constant over the entire 3D printing platform to avoid warping of the 3D printed part.
+This is the manual alignment of the print bed with respect to the 3D printing nozzle in terms of their distance from each other.
+The distance should remain constant across the entire 3D printing platform to avoid warping of the 3D printed part.

-Basically, if the selected distance between the 3D printing nozzle and the printing bed is too large, there is insufficient adhesion of the 3D printing model to the building board.
+Basically, if the selected distance between the 3D printing nozzle and the print bed is too large, the 3D printing model will not adhere sufficiently to the build plate.

-This can lead to the component detaching from the build plate during the printing process and printing having to be stopped.
+This can cause the component to detach from the build plate during the printing process and the print process to have to be aborted.

-In the classic method of leveling a print bed, a piece of paper is placed between the nozzle and the print bed.
-The adjusting screws for raising/lowering the building plate are then turned until the paper can be pulled with a little resistance.
-The adjustment is made at different positions on the entire print bed.
-The difficulty of the method lies in estimating how the resistance should actually be.
+The classic method of leveling a print bed involves placing a piece of paper between the nozzle and the print bed.
+The adjustment screws for raising/lowering the build plate are then turned until the paper can be pulled with a little resistance.
+The adjustment is made at various positions on the entire print bed.
+The difficulty of the method lies in estimating what the resistance should actually be.

 Autobed leveling

 3D printers with a so-called auto-leveling function can help.
-As the name suggests, the 3D printer levels itself by aligning the printing plate so that prints are not printed at an angle.
-Especially with larger projects, this affects the print bed adhesion and in the worst case the print head can damage the base plate.
+As the name suggests, the 3D printer levels itself by aligning the print plate so that prints are not printed at an angle.
+Especially with larger projects, this affects the adhesion of the print bed and in the worst case, the print head can damage the base plate.

-Distance sensors are used in the 3D printers, which determine the distance to the base plate and thus any unevenness.
-These are then remedied by specifically raising and lowering the base plate.
-Depending on the model, there is also an in-between thing between manual and auto-leveling.
-Although the distance is measured in such models, the leveling as such is done manually.
+Distance sensors are used in the 3D printers to determine the distance to the base plate and thus unevenness.
+These are then corrected by raising and lowering the base plate in a targeted manner.
+Depending on the model, there is also something in between manual and auto-leveling.
+In such models, the distance is measured, but the leveling itself is done manually.

-What are the advantages of a heated printing plate?
+What are the advantages of a heated print bed?

-A heated platen has many advantages that make it a valuable tool.
+A heated print bed has many advantages that make it a valuable tool.

 What is a 3D printing extruder?

 The 3D printing extruder is an essential element of a 3D printer.
-The 3D printing filament is heated in the extruder and transported by a material conveyor to the 3D printing nozzle.
-After melting in the hotend, the filament is pressed through the nozzle and applied to the building board.
+In the extruder, the 3D printing filament is heated and transported through a material conveyor to the 3D printing nozzle.
+After melting in the hotend, the filament is pressed through the nozzle and applied to the build plate.

 The extruder consists of the following components:

-The heater rod heats the material to the required temperature, the motor drives the heater rod and the nozzle system controls the pressure at which the material is extruded.
+The heating element heats the material to the required temperature, the motor drives the heating element and the nozzle system controls the pressure with which the material is extruded.

 When do you need support structures?
 And how are they printed?

-Support structures are needed to give the 3D printed models the desired shape and support.
-They allow to increase printing speed and improve print quality.
-The supports are usually printed from the same material as the object, but they can also be made from a different material, such as washable and breakaway supports .
-The printing process for support structures is usually an FDM or FFF printing process, where a filament is layered on a print bed.
+Support structures are needed to give the 3D printed models the desired shape and the right support.
+They allow to increase the printing speed and improve the print quality.
+The support structures are usually printed from the same material as the object, but they can also be made from a different material, such as Washable and breakable support structures .
+The printing process for support structures is usually an FDM or FFF printing process, where a filament is deposited on a print bed in layers.